Ivy-Apps/ivy-wallet/docs/algorithms/Calc Algo.md

 **A) Raw Stats:** `O(# of trns) time | O(# of unique  currencies) space` `[RawStatsFlow]` `[can be a pure function]`

+Aggregates transactions' income and expense by currency.
+The purpose of that is for the result to be independant of the exchange rates and the base currency.

 1. Initialization: `O(1) space-time`
 ```kotlin
 val incomes = mutableMapOf<Currency, Double>()